I Capture the Castle (film)

-Synopsis
+Plot

 The Mortmain family live in genteel poverty in a decaying English castle, which family patriarch James Mortmain leased years ago to cure his writers' block.
 James hasn't written anything in 12 years, since the spectacular success of his first novel.
-The film is narrated by his daughter, 17 year-old Cassandra Mortmain, who develops her writing ability by capturing life in the castle in her journal.
+The film is narrated by his daughter, 17-year-old Cassandra Mortmain, who develops her writing ability by capturing life in the castle in her journal.
 Her older sister Rose is beautiful and desires above all to marry for money and escape poverty.
 Their Bohemian stepmother, Topaz, is an ex-model who sunbathes in the nude.
 The family is helped by Stephen, the son of the family's former maid, who harbors unrequited romantic feelings for Cassandra.

 The family suddenly encounters their new, wealthy American landlord, Simon Cotton, and his brother, Neil.
 Simon is the heir to his English father's fortune and title.
 Rose becomes determined to marry Simon, but flirts awkwardly and openly with him when they return for a visit and seemingly ruins her chances.

 When the family learns of the death of a wealthy relative, Rose and Cassandra go to London and find they've been left a pair of exotic but unattractive fur coats.
 They return home to Suffolk and encounter Simon and Neil on the platform and attempt to hide, which amuses the brothers and leads to the families becoming good friends.

 With Cassandra and Topaz's help, Rose attracts Simon and he proposes, which incenses Neil, who tells Cassandra that Rose is a gold digger.
 Rose goes to London with Simon, Topaz and his mother and receives a fashionable makeover and a new wardrobe.
 She writes to Cassandra, admitting feeling homesick, and listing the many luxuries she's received since her engagement.
 This alarms Cassandra, as Rose had promised she was truly in love with Simon.
 Topaz, meanwhile, has begun an affair with an art collector in London.